Mentor Handbook

 THE BIG PICTURE

-Men who train for the pastorate need spiritual fathers who have experience shepherding the sheep of God’s Flock.
-When the Apostle Paul saw in Timothy a man called by God, he took Timothy with him to do ministry.
+Men who train for the pastorate need spiritual fathers who can teach them to shepherd the sheep of God’s Flock.
+When the Apostle Paul saw God’s calling in the life of Timothy, he took Timothy with him to do ministry.
 Paul trained, encouraged, exhorted, and loved Timothy with the goal of producing a faithful shepherd.
 If our students are in the position of Timothy, then our mentors are in the position of Paul.
-A significant part of New Geneva Academy's work is done within this mentoring relationship.

 We intend to make this work as easy for you as possible.